slds-lmu/dl4nlp/content/_index.md

 The course material is developed in a public github repository: https://github.com/slds-lmu/lecture_dl4nlp, where you can also find [the changelog](https://github.com/slds-lmu/lecture_dl4nlp/blob/master/CHANGELOG.md) for the material.

 If you love teaching ML and have free resources available, please consider joining the team and email us now:
-- University of Munich: matthias@stat.uni-muenchen.de or weissweiler@cis.lmu.de;
+- University of Munich: matthias@stat.uni-muenchen.de or weissweiler@cis.lmu.de
-- University of Vienna: andreas.stephan@univie.ac.at or erion.cano@univie.ac.at)
+- University of Vienna: andreas.stephan@univie.ac.at or erion.cano@univie.ac.at